rom1504/img2dataset/README.md

 * --max_aspect_ratio RATIO : to filter out images with an aspect ratio greater than RATIO

 When filtering data, it is recommended to pre-shuffle your dataset to limit the impact on shard size distribution.

+## Respecting opt-out directives

+Copyright holders can communicate image usage restrictions by sending `X-Robots-Tag: noai` or `X-Robots-Tag: noindex` HTTP header directives when images are downloaded.

+To respect such directives, you can use:
+* --disallowed_header_directives '["noai", "noindex"]' : to filter out images with these directives

 ## How to tweak the options